enosis/text-haml/doc/Haml_WhitespaceSemanticsExtension_ImplementationNotes.md

           globally using a 3-space IndentStep.)

-In consequence, for TextLines in Haml Comments the indentation may increase and decrease arbitrarily ... provided they stay 'onside.'
+In consequence, for Textlines in Haml Comments the indentation may increase and decrease arbitrarily ... provided they stay 'onside.'
 This offers more flexibility for commenting out code without changing it's indentation, making it easy to re-activate such code.